WE RECOMMEND THAT YOU AVOID FILLER TREATMENTS 2 WEEKS BEFORE THE COVID VACCINE AND 4 WEEKS AFTER.

 At FaceKind we believe in treating the face holistically and share the ethos of injecting higher up to lift, smooth and anchor the lower half of the face.
-For instance, sculpting the cheeks create a ‘lifting’ effect which in turn minimises signs of ageing lower down in the face such as the nasolabial folds.
+For instance, sculpting the cheeks creates a ‘lifting’ effect which in turn minimises signs of ageing lower down in the face such as the nasolabial folds.
 This coincides with the age-old saying, “Treat the cause, not the problem”.
 Cheek augmentation creates a more refreshed and youthful appearance, whilst also giving the face a contoured, yet natural look.
 Results last from between 12 to 18 months.

 Nose to mouth lines (Nasolabial folds)